SuperSayf/space-crusader/README.md

 New Ideas: Evaluate the presence of innovative concepts within the game.

 - Each level has a purpose and isn't meaningless.
-- We have a unique yet reaslitic design for all the objects.
+- We have a unique yet realistic design for all the objects.
 - You can also use a controller in the game.
 - We added a leaderboard with the top 5 scores, and if someone decides to decrease your score they can't as if you have the same name then the higher score is taken.

 Unique Elements: Assess whether the game explores novel ideas, employs custom models and textures, incorporates unconventional effects or techniques, introduces networking or multiplayer elements, and utilizes sound, efficiency, speed, or other distinctive aspects.

-- We have implemented a cutom model/explosion when the you crash.
+- We have implemented a custom model/explosion when the you crash.
 The Ship explodes.
-- We have a multiplayer aspects where we have a leaderboard and you enter your score after completing a level or dieing.
+- We have a multiplayer aspects where we have a leaderboard and you enter your score after completing a level or dying.
 - Our game loads noticeable faster than other games, which we have tested.
 - We have a song that plays as well.
 - Our game also runs at a solid frame rate so it is very much playable.